 I suspect I had a song’s refrain in my head when I wrote this – “Hit the Road Jack”?

 I wake up every morning to see the chair with the seat embroidered by the person who would have been my sister-in-law, had she lived.
 The chair was inherited from the person who would have been my mother-in-law, had she lived.
 So, this is for Pat Kavanagh, and Olive O’Brien.
-The rhyme scheme is the most difficult ever – all the end word rhyme with “white”, except for the final lines of each verse that rhyme with each other – “chair” and “declare”.
+The rhyme scheme is the most difficult ever – all the end words rhyme with “white”, except for the final lines of each verse that rhyme with each other – “chair” and “declare”.
 This AAAA scheme is a monorhyme, common in Latin and Arabic.
 Leonard Cohen was a genius at this rhyme scheme.
-I thought the austerity and formalism of the rhyme schemes suited the formal, sad emotion I feel when I look at that chair.
+I thought the austerity and formalism of the rhyme schemes suited the serious, sad emotion I feel when I look at that chair.

 Note: “Azulite” is a mineral consisting of translucent pale blue smithsonite – looks like moonstone.